Work Sample · Business applications, SMB · NYC

 Content Editor

-Part of helping non-designer customers make good design choices was catching simple errors.
+Part of helping non-designer customers make good design choices was catching simple errors early.
+Error messages guided users toward better decisions without blocking their workflow.